Fact-checked by the SnapMessages editorial team

 PiP is useful in a narrow context: watching a video while browsing, or keeping a FaceTime window open during navigation.
 But it is not equivalent to split-screen productivity.
 You cannot type in one app while reading in another.
 You cannot monitor a Google Sheets document alongside a Slack thread.
 The constraint is architectural, and as of iOS 19 (May 2026), Apple has not announced any change to this limitation on iPhone.

-Key Takeaway: iPhone restricts on-device multitasking to Picture in Picture for video only — there is no native split-screen mode on any iPhone model.
+The core limitation: iPhone restricts on-device multitasking to Picture in Picture for video only, there is no native split-screen mode on any iPhone model.
 Apple’s own documentation confirms side-by-side app viewing is an iPad-only feature, making Android the only smartphone option for true dual-app use.

 Android vs iPhone: Feature-by-Feature Comparison

-The table below maps concrete multitasking capabilities across both platforms, using current confirmed features as of May 2026.
+The table below maps concrete multitasking capabilities across both platforms, using current confirmed features.
 Every “Yes” and “No” reflects what the operating system supports natively, without third-party workarounds.

 | Feature | Android (Stock / One UI) | iPhone (iOS 19) |